 The VitreoRetinal Surgery Foundation (VRSF) strives to promote education and research related to retinal and macular diseases.
 We support research by funding awards for young investigators with a potential for a career devoted to retinal disease and research.
 We promote professional education by sponsoring courses designed for medical professionals including ophthalmologists, optometrists, residents, fellows, technicians and students.
 We promote community outreach education by raising awareness of retinal diseases, treatment options, and available resources.

-The VRSF organizes and supports the annual Retinal Update meeting designed for ophthalmologists, optometrists, residents, fellows, technicians and students.
+The VRSF sponsors the annual Retinal Update meeting designed for ophthalmologists, optometrists, residents, fellows, technicians and students.
 The meeting features presentations by nationally recognized retina experts, representatives from the academic community and the physicians of Retina Consultants of Minnesota.
-Program topics are selected to highlight new diagnostic and therapeutic approaches to retinal diseases as well as the results of current clinical retina research.
+Program topics are selected to highlight new diagnostic and therapeutic approaches to retinal diseases as well as the results of current clinical research.

 The VRSF is organized as a 501 (c)(3) nonprofit public charity.
 The VRSF Board is composed of representative physicians from Retina Consultants of Minnesota, academic and community ophthalmologists, as well as non-physician community leaders.
 The VRSF is completely separate from Retina Consultants of Minnesota.